Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 One rarely mentioned issue with the NHS dentists, except for the prices, is the lack thereof in some regions of Great Britain.
 In 2016 a report has been published by Channel 4 News on this topic, sharing stunning data.

 Interestingly enough, dental implants abroad can save up to 50 or even 60% of costs.
-In the 2019 year countries like India, Thailand, Mexico and Turkey were the best countries for cheap dental implants.
+Nowadays you can recieve cheap dental implants in Turkey, India, Thailand, and Mexico.
 Just check the costs of a whole implant, abutment and crown procedure in these exotic countries below, but bear in mind though that dental implants installed there might be of diverse brands than those preferred and recommended in Western countries.
 Check the below table for prices for full sets of an implant with a crown, not the marketing numbers given only for the implant, or the crown.

 £330 - £550